ivw/ezmode-vscode/data/EzModeTutorial.md

 ```
 exercise('Change the quotes to double quotes')
 ```
-*Hint: After removing the quotes, use `T"` to surround them with double quotes.*
+*Hint: After removing the quotes, use `T"` to surround the selection with double quotes.*

 ## Multiple cursors